StyleMe3D: Stylization with Disentangled Priors by Multiple Encoders on 3D Gaussians: Experiment

 \subsection{Comparison Studies}

-\textbf{Qualitative Result.} we show objects and scene stylization comparisons in Fig.\coloredref{citypink}{fig:obj_comparison} and Fig.\coloredref{citypink}{fig:scene_comparison} respectively.
+\textbf{Qualitative Result.} we show objects and scene stylization comparisons in Fig.\ref{fig:obj_comparison} and Fig.\ref{fig:scene_comparison} respectively.
 For objects, we applied vangogh, fire nezha, and sketch styles to chair, hotdog and mic.
 For scene stylization, we select truck and train from tandt db dataset using landscope and lighting tiger styles.
-We evaluate our method against others, including SGSST \coloredcite{cityblue}{galerne2024sgsst}, StyleGaussian \coloredcite{cityblue}{liu2024stylegaussian} and ARF \coloredcite{cityblue}{zhang2022arf}.
+We evaluate our method against others, including SGSST \cite{galerne2024sgsst}, StyleGaussian \cite{liu2024stylegaussian} and ARF \cite{zhang2022arf}.
 The horizontal axis lists competing methods and the vertical axis denotes datasets.

-Different from traditional methods based only on VGG networks like SGSST~\coloredcite{cityblue}{galerne2024sgsst}, StyleGaussian~\coloredcite{cityblue}{liu2024stylegaussian} and ARF~\coloredcite{cityblue}{zhang2022arf}, which focus on simple style transfer, our approach prioritizes vivid, expressive and semantic-aware stylization.
-They relies on VGG networks \coloredcite{cityblue}{simonyan2014very} with empirical-based style decoupling, which limiting style extraction with customized references, our diffusion-based and multi-Expert method, pre-trained on large-scale style image-text data, captures style features with greater fidelity.
+Different from traditional methods based only on VGG networks like SGSST~\cite{galerne2024sgsst}, StyleGaussian~\cite{liu2024stylegaussian} and ARF~\cite{zhang2022arf}, which focus on simple style transfer, our approach prioritizes vivid, expressive and semantic-aware stylization.
+They relies on VGG networks \cite{simonyan2014very} with empirical-based style decoupling, which limiting style extraction with customized references, our diffusion-based and multi-expert method, pre-trained on large-scale style image-text data, captures style features with greater fidelity.
 Moreover, training on image-text data enhances semantic understanding, allowing content filtering in CLIP space for precise style extraction.

-Unlike ARF \coloredcite{cityblue}{zhang2022arf}, which depends on carefully pre-stylized views for effective color matching and risks texture drift if the initial view is misaligned, our method only requires a single arbitrary style reference image.
+Unlike ARF \cite{zhang2022arf}, which depends on carefully pre-stylized views for effective color matching and risks texture drift if the initial view is misaligned, our method only requires a single arbitrary style reference image.
 While we incorporate pre-stylized multi-views, they serve solely for pixel-level style guidance in our outpainting process rather than relying on single-view matching, establishing a distinct way from that of ARF.

 \ \\